Approximation and Uncertainty Quantification of Systems with Arbitrary Parameter Distributions using Weighted Leja Interpolation: Theory and Methodology

-Quadrature schemes for the estimation of statistical measures other than the expected value can be derived in a similar way, by applying the expectation operator along with the functional $\phi$ which corresponds to the sought statistical measure, e.g., analytical formulas for higher order moments can be found in \cite{adams2014}.
+Quadrature schemes for the estimation of statistics other than the expected value can be derived in a similar way, by applying the expectation operator along with the associated functional $\phi$.

-\section{Leja Interpolation Nodes}
+\subsection{Leja Interpolation Nodes}

-As already pointed out in Section~\ref{sec:univar}, the univariate interpolation nodes employed in Lagrange interpolation schemes must satisfy certain requirements.
-First, for the interpolation to become more accurate with increasing levels, the Lebesgue constant associated to the interpolation nodes must increase at a rate lower than the polynomial approximation error decreases \cite{barthelmann2000, chkifa2014}.
-Second, the choice of nodes must result in accurate quadrature schemes, similar to \eqref{eq:mean_interp_1d}, to be used in the computation of statistical measures.
+As pointed out in Sections~\ref{sec:stoch_param} and \ref{sec:univar}, the univariate interpolation nodes employed in Lagrange interpolation schemes must satisfy certain requirements.
+First, for the interpolation to become more accurate with increasing levels, the Lebesgue constant associated with the interpolation nodes must increase at a rate lower than the decrease in the polynomial approximation error \cite{barthelmann2000, chkifa2014}.
+Second, the choice of nodes must result in accurate quadrature schemes, similar to Equation \eqref{eq:mean_interp_1d}, to be used in the computation of statistics.
 Third, interpolation nodes which form nested grids can be used to derive hierarchical interpolation schemes, which result in reduced computations per added interpolation level.
-Additionally, as will be shown in Section~\ref{sec:sparse_interp}, sparse interpolations depend crucially on hierarchical univariate interpolation rules.
+Additionally, as discussed in Section~\ref{sec:sparse_interp}, sparse interpolations depend crucially on hierarchical univariate interpolation rules.
 Finally and most importantly in the context of this work, the interpolation must be constructed with respect to arbitrary weight functions, i.e., input \glspl{pdf}.

-The first three points are easily addressed in the case of a uniform or normal \gls{pdf} by choosing Clenshaw-Curtis \cite{clenshaw1960} and Genz-Keister \cite{genz1996} nodes, respectively.
-However, satisfying the final requirement poses significant difficulties.
-In principle, one could derive specific interpolation and quadrature rules for each given \gls{pdf} \cite{burkardt2014, sommariva2013}.
-However, this is a cumbersome task, for which dedicated analyses are necessary each and every time a new \gls{pdf} is considered.
-This can be avoided by using weighted Leja sequences \cite{narayan2014}, discussed in the following.
+All requirements are addressed here by using weighted Leja sequences \cite{narayan2014}, discussed in the following.

-\subsection{Unweighted Leja Nodes}
+\subsubsection{Unweighted Leja Nodes}

-A sequence of standard, unweighted Leja nodes \cite{leja1957} $\left\{y_j\right\}_{j \geq 0}$, $y_j \in \left[-1,1\right]$, is defined by solving the optimization problem
+A sequence of standard, unweighted Leja nodes \cite{leja1957} $\left\{y_j\right\}_{j \geq 0}$, $y_j \in \left[-1,1\right]$, is defined by solving the optimization problem: